-Congress should take direct responsibility and approve all costly or controversial regulations before they are binding.
+Congress should take direct responsibility and approve all costly or controversial regulations before they become binding.
 Along with reaffirming constitutional norms, that approach forces Congress to internalize costs of nonquantifiable interventions like those outlined in Appendix C. The current incarnation of this principle is the REINS Act (Regulations from the Executive in Need of Scrutiny Act).
-The forerunner is the better-named Congressional Responsibility Act, which would "prohibit a regulation from taking effect before the enactment of a bill comprised solely of the text of the regulation."
-A related step toward democratic accountability is requiring a Senate-confirmed official to sign off on new rules.
+Its forerunner is the better-named Congressional Responsibility Act, which would "prohibit a regulation from taking effect before the enactment of a bill comprised solely of the text of the regulation."128 A related step toward democratic accountability is requiring a Senate-confirmed official to sign off on new rules.

-Routine review and rule purging could be enabled by a Regulatory Reduction Commission modeled after the military Base Realignment and Closure Commission to assemble regular reports on outdated, unnecessary, and duplicative rules that Congress would eliminate by joint resolution.
-125 In a related development that might open the door to some cross-fertilization, the House Budget Committee is now mulling a bipartisan Fiscal Commission Act to address the national debt.
-126 With containments like the foregoing in place, a limited regulatory budget could help assess, disclose, and cap costs of regulations and guidance documents individually and in the aggregate.
+Routine review and rule purging could be enabled by a Regulatory Reduction Commission modeled after the military Base Realignment and Closure Commission.
+This body would assemble regular reports on outdated, unnecessary, and duplicative rules that Congress would eliminate by joint resolution.
+129 In a related fiscal policy development that might open the door to some cross-fertilization, the House Budget Committee during the 118th Congress pondered a bipartisan Fiscal Commission Act to address the national debt.
+130

+With containments like the foregoing in place, a limited regulatory budget could help assess, disclose, and cap costs of regulations and guidance documents individually and in aggregate.

 Congress must address guidance document abuse, starting with requiring that guidance documents uniformly attest to their nonbinding nature.
-No Code of Federal Regulations-style database exists for guidance, and even the nascent portals Trump established by executive order were cast aside by the current administration (see Table 5).
+No Code of Federal Regulations-style database yet exists for guidance.
+Even the nascent portals Trump established by executive order were cast aside by the Biden administration (see Table 5).

 Congress needs to formalize guidance document disclosure.
-The Guidance Out of Darkness (GOOD) Act to establish public portals where agencies post their guidance documents is the primary vehicle here, and it has strong bipartisan support-passing the House Committee on Oversight and Accountability with a 41-0 vote in summer 2023.
-Further steps beyond the GOOD Act are needed, such as requiring a single portal rather than individual agency portals and implementing a "GIN" or Guidance Information Number classification system mirroring the Regulation Identifier Number for rules.128 Guidance has risen in significance and should be coordinated and cross-referenceable with Federal Register and Unified Agenda rule reporting.
-As noted earlier, even numerical cataloging for rules and executive orders is relatively new, and guidance can catch up.
+The Guidance Out of Darkness (GOOD) Act to establish public portals where agencies must post their guidance documents has been the primary vehicle here.
+It has strong bipartisan support, passing the House Committee on Oversight and Accountability with a 41-0 vote in summer 2023.
+Further steps beyond the GOOD Act are needed, such as requiring a single portal rather than individual agency portals and implementing a "GIN" or Guidance Information Number classification system mirroring the Regulation Identifier Number for rules.131 Guidance has risen in significance and should be coordinated and cross-referenceable with Federal Register and Unified Agenda rule reporting.
+As noted earlier, even numerical cataloging for rules and executive orders is relatively new, and guidance can catch up to them.